-Chef Philippe Téchoire serves this at Chez Philippe, one of his Bordeaux restaurants.
+Chef Philippe Techoire serves this at Chez Philippe, one of his Bordeaux restaurants.

-16 scallions, trimmed
+- 16 scallions, trimmed

-1 375-ml bottle sauternes
+- 1 (375-ml) bottle sauternes

-4 4-oz. skinless center-cut sea bass filets,
+- 4 (4-oz.) skinless center-cut sea bass filets, halved lengthwise

-4 large white mushrooms, trimmed,
+- 4 large white mushrooms, trimmed, cleaned, and sliced

-8 tbsp. butter, cut into small pieces
+- 8 Tbsp. butter, cut into small pieces

-50 muscat or other white grapes, peeled,
+- 50 muscat or other white grapes, peeled, halved, and seeded

-1. Trim green parts off scallions, leaving 2" of the pale green parts attached to the white bulb; set white parts aside.
+- Trim green parts off scallions, leaving 2″ of the pale green parts attached to the white bulb; set white parts aside.
 Slice one-third of the green parts crosswise (discard remaining green parts); set aside.
 Bring stock and 1⁄4 cup of the wine to a simmer in a large skillet over medium heat.
 Poach fish, partially covered, until halfway cooked through, about 1 1⁄2 minutes.
 Turn fish and continue poaching until just cooked through, about 1 1⁄2 minutes more.
 Divide fish between 4 warm shallow bowls, leaving poaching liquid in skillet, and cover fish to keep warm.

-2. Bring poaching liquid to a boil over high heat, add remaining wine, and boil until thick enough to just coat the back of a wooden spoon, about 15 minutes.
+- Bring poaching liquid to a boil over high heat, add remaining wine, and boil until thick enough to just coat the back of a wooden spoon, about 15 minutes.
 Add scallions and mushrooms, reduce heat to medium, and cook until scallion bulbs are soft, 8–10 minutes.
 Using a slotted spoon, divide scallion mixture between bowls with fish.
 Continue boiling sauce in skillet until syrupy, 1–2 minutes.

-3. Remove skillet from heat and whisk in butter, 1 piece at a time, whisking thoroughly after each addition.
+- Remove skillet from heat and whisk in butter, 1 piece at a time, whisking thoroughly after each addition.
 Return skillet to heat and add grapes, a squeeze of lemon juice, and salt to taste.
 Heat sauce over medium-low heat until grapes are warmed through, about 1 minute.
 Pour sauce and grapes over fish and garnish with a sprig of chervil, if you like.